chunnel.co.uk › Motorhome & Campervan

 Can you take a motorhome on Eurostar?

 No. Eurostar is a passenger-only train and cannot carry vehicles of any kind.
 To take your motorhome or campervan through the Channel Tunnel you need LeShuttle, the Eurotunnel car train, from Folkestone to Calais.
 If you searched for “Eurostar motorhome”, LeShuttle is the service you actually need.
+See our Eurostar guide.

 How it works: driving your motorhome onto the train